mojaloop/mojaloop-specification/fspiop-api/documents/API Definition v1.1.md

 **Listing 50 -- Callback for the transfer request**

-[Listing 51](#listing-50) shows the asynchronous HTTP response in which the Switch immediately (after basic verification of for example required headers) acknowledges the completion of the process, after receiving the callback in [Listing 50](#listing-50).
+[Listing 51](#listing-51) shows the synchronous HTTP response in which the Switch immediately (after basic verification of for example required headers) acknowledges the completion of the process, after receiving the callback in [Listing 50](#listing-50).

 See [Table 2](#table-2) for the required HTTP headers in a HTTP response.